Reid Park Zoo: Exhibits

+Malayan tiger near a waterfall in one of the exhibits.

 Reid Park Zoo consists of four zones that are organized by the types of habitats and animals they house.
 The Adaptation Zone houses animals such as the grizzly bear and Aldabra giant tortoise, the South America zone houses animals such as the jaguar and spectacled bear, and the African Animals zone features animals such as the lion and giraffe.
 The African Animals zone also houses a 7-acre expansion (Expedition Tanzania), which was opened to the public in 2012.
 A large aviary named Flight Connection hosts dozens of species of birds from Australia, Africa, and Asia.

 Expedition Tanzania

 Expedition Tanzania is currently home to an all-female herd of five African bush elephants, Semba (the matriarch), Lungile (an unrelated female who serves as an allomother), Nandi (daughter of Mabu and Semba, the first-ever elephant to be born in Arizona—she was born on August 20, 2014), Penzi (daughter of Mabu and Semba, born on April 6, 2020) and Meru (born on March 8, 2024).